- Senior Shindig

 Day 71 and The Senior Class Toast

-Toast the 71 Day Countdown to Commencement with a class of 2017 champagne glass!
-Join the Chancellor on March 2 in the Student Events Center from 5:30-7:30pm.
+Toast the 71 Day Countdown to Commencement with a commemorative champagne glass!
+Join the Chancellor on March 1 in the Student Events Center from 5:30-7:30pm.
 Celebrate with your classmates as you head into the homestretch to commencment. *Why Day 71?
 IU East was founded in 1971!

 IU East conducts one commencement exercise per year (upon conclusion of the spring semester).
 Students may participate in commencement if they graduated the previous December, graduated in May of the current year, or are candidates to graduate during the upcoming summer (June or August).
 Diplomas are not actually distributed at the commencement exercise.
 Instead, graduates will be presented in a crimson-colored IU diploma cover.
 The actual diplomas should be available approximately 6-8 weeks after students have been certified for graduation.
-Graduates will receive an email in their IU East email account from the Registrar when their diplomas are available for pick-up in the Office of Student Records (WZ 116).
-Students must bring a photo ID to pick-up their diploma
+Graduates will receive an email in their IU East email account from the Registrar when their diplomas will be mailed.

-Only rental apparel is used for the IU East Commencement Ceremony, Cap and gown orders may only be placed on online at www.herffjones.com/iu or at the Grad Fair "Grad-a-polooza" 11am-5pm on March 2 in front of the Campus Bookstore
+Only rental apparel is used for the IU East Commencement Ceremony, Cap and gown orders may only be placed on online at www.herffjones.com/iu or at the Grad Fair "Grad-a-polooza" 12noon-6pm on March 1 in front of the Campus Bookstore

 Bachelor's will be $58.30 plus tax